-The faculty of Brooklyn College teach, mentor and advise, and very often they become students' best career counselors.
-In and out of the classroom, students at Brooklyn College get to know and work side by side with leading academics, scientists, writers and performers.
-In fall 2015 there were 541 full-time faculty, 767 part-time faculty and 163 graduate assistants.
+The faculty of Brooklyn College teach, mentor, and advise, and very often they become students' best career counselors.
+In and out of the classroom, students at Brooklyn College get to know and work side by side with leading academics, scientists, writers, and performers.
+As of fall 2018, we have 534 full-time and 878 part-time faculty members.